codex-iter/project-ideas/README.md

 > An app that scans any picture/piece of text and immediately detects its language, translates (if it is a piece of text) and shares all the latest news and updates about it in another desired language.

-* Nehal Kumar Singh
-> An app that will show who have unfollowed us on instagram and will give an option to directly unfollow them without going to instagram account.

 ### Jump in for a chat!